Elephant1214/PaperFixes/README.md

   I don't know what the actual cause of this is since it does not occur with the two mods alone, but should you come across it, disabling `mixin.chunk_access` from VintageFix appears to fix it.
 - You should disable the fix for MC-80966 if you're using any mods that already fix it or fix the entire lighting engine such as Phosphor, Herperus, or Alfheim.
+  This should only apply to 0.4.1-BETA and below, as it was fixed after that version.
+You should be using the latest version anyway, though.